eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/GetRules.md

 * get all onboarded countries
 * download rules of all countries
-* check that all repsonses had no error
+* check that all responses had no error
 * check that all responses had the status code "200"